International Baccalaureate

 The International Baccalaureate Organization also offers a Primary Years Program and a Middle Years Program.

-In North Carolina, 33 public high schools offer the IB Diploma Program and 2 public high schools offer the IB Career-ready Program.
+In North Carolina, 30 public high schools offer the IB Diploma Program (DP) and 9 public high schools offer the IB Career-related Program (CP).